 How do credit card APRs work?

-Fortunately, the math involved in calculating APR isn’t as complicated as you might think.
+Fortunately, when understanding how credit card APRs work, the math involved in calculating APR isn’t as complicated as you might think.

 A credit card issuer then tacks on a margin, which is the percentage added to the prime rate or another type of index.
 The margin is typically tied to your credit score.
 A higher credit score usually results in a lower margin.